How to Make Coffee to Extract the Perfect Cup – Find the Coffee Preparation Technique That Works Best for You

-Use your cup to measure your water before you heat it up in a kettle.
-When making the coffee, you can then put the filter directly on top of your cup.
-That way, you won’t be pouring or transferring things as much, so your coffee will stay hot longer.
-You also won’t waste energy heating up extra water that you’d just end up pouring out.
+Use your cup to measure your water before you heat it in a kettle.
+You can put the dripper directly on top of your cup when making the coffee.
+That way, you don’t have to pour or transfer the liquid too much, which will cool it down.
+You also won’t waste energy heating up extra water that you would just end up pouring out.

-You can find a fancy red Hario pour-over filter here on Amazon for about $25.
+You can find a fancy, red Hario pour-over dripper here on Amazon for about $25.

-You might notice that the coffee you get from a Woodneck has a bit more body, though, and it might even taste a bit like French press coffee.
-That’s because the cloth filter doesn’t filter as much as a paper one.
+You might notice that the coffee you get from a Woodneck has a bit more body, though.
+It might even taste a bit like French press coffee because the cloth filter doesn’t filter as much as a paper one.
 These days, I use my Hario Woodneck quite often.
-You can find my full review and guide to using the Hario Woodneck here (coming soon in English).
+You can find my full review and guide to using the Hario Woodneck (currently only available in German).

-The Aeropress is a very simple invention that works similarly to a piston.
-It’s made up of just a brewing cylinder, a filter holder and piston or plunger-like device.
-Besides hot water and good coffee, the only other thing you need to use it is a cup.
+The AeroPress is a very simple invention that works similarly to a piston.
+It has a brewing chamber, a filter cap and a plunger.
+Besides hot water and good coffee, the only other thing you need is a cup.

-There are two different techniques to make coffee with an Aeropress, namely the “classic” method and the “inverted” technique.
-You can find my full review and guide to using the Aeropress here (coming soon in English).
+There are two different techniques to make coffee with an AeroPress: the “classic” method and the “inverted” technique.
+You can find my full review and guide to using the AeroPress here.

 - Have a coffee mug ready.

-- Place a filter in the filter holder.
+- Place a filter in the filter cap.

 - Soak the filter with warm water.

-- Screw the filter holder onto the brewing cylinder, and place it on top of your mug.
+- Screw the filter cap onto the brewing chamber, and place it on top of your mug.

-- Pour 90-degree Celsius (190 F) water onto the coffee until it reaches the middle mark.
+- Pour 90-degree-Celsius (190-degree-Fahrenheit) water onto the coffee until it reaches the middle mark.

 - Stir, then wait 10 seconds.

-- Press the piston down until the rubber gasket reaches the coffee grounds.
+- Press the plunger down until the rubber gasket reaches the coffee grounds.

-- You’ll now have a very strong cup of coffee (which you can also dilute with hot water, if desired).
+- You will now have a very strong cup of coffee, which you can dilute with hot water, if desired.

-- You can now unscrew the filter holder and “shoot” the coffee grounds and filter into the trash.
+- You can now unscrew the filter cap and “shoot” the coffee grounds and paper filter into the trash.

 The “Inverted Technique” for the Aeropress

-- Put the piston into the brewing cylinder, but only partially.
+- Put the plunger’s rubber gasket into the top of the brewing chamber – but only partially.

-- Place a filter into the holder.
+- Place a filter into the cap.
 Soak it with hot water, like in the “classic” method.

-- Fill the cylinder to the top mark with 90-degree Celsius (190 F) water.
+- Fill the brew chamber to the top mark with 90-degree-Celsius (190-degree-Fahrenheit) water.

 - Stir, then wait 30 seconds.

-- Now, attach the filter holder to the brewing cylinder.
+- Screw on the filter cap to the brewing chamber.

-- Place an upside-down cup on top of everything, and then turn the whole set-up right side up.
+- Place an upside-down cup on top of everything, and then turn everything right-side up.

-- To clean, detatch the filter holder, then press the coffee grounds and filter into the trash.
+- Unscrew the filter cap and “shoot” the coffee grounds and paper filter into the trash.

 Tips for Using the AeroPress:

-- Your choice of coffee or espresso is especially important when using the Aeropress.
+- Your choice of coffee or espresso is especially important when using the AeroPress.
 Be sure to only use high-quality coffee.
-If you use bad coffee, you’ll be disappointed by a bitter experience.
+Otherwise, you will be disappointed by the bitter experience.

-- Always use freshly-ground coffee.
-You should set your grinder to somewhere between paper filters and espresso.
-I can’t give a recommendation that works for all coffee brands and types, since they vary too much.
-I can only recommend that you experiment a bit until you get a setting that’s just right for what you’re using.
+- Always use freshly ground coffee.
+You should set your grinder to somewhere between pour-over coffee and espresso.
+However, I can’t recommend a specific coarseness that works for all coffee brands and types because they vary too much.
+I suggest that you experiment until you get a setting that is just right.

 - After pouring the water onto the ground coffee, give it a quick stir.
-That helps distribute it evenly throughout the water, which ensures even, uniform extraction.
-But if you stir it too much, you’ll get bitter coffee.
+This helps distribute the grounds evenly throughout the water, which ensures even, uniform extraction.
+However, if you stir it too much, you will get bitter coffee.

 - Experiment with the brewing time.
 The longer the coffee steeps, the stronger it will taste.

-- You should never use water over 95 degrees Celsius (203 F), but you should feel free to try it out with colder water.
-I’ve tried everything between 65 C (150 F) and 95 C.
+- You should never use water hotter than 95 degrees Celsius (203 degrees Fahrenheit).
+However, you can try it with colder water.
+I’ve tested temperatures as low as 65 degrees Celsius (150 degrees Fahrenheit).

-The Aeropress is a great invention.
-It’s light and nearly unbreakable.
-It’s ideal for camping, hiking and other outdoor activities.
-But it also scores points at home because it’s easy to use.
-It’s simple to clean and can also go in the dishwasher.
-The filter will give you refined, debris-free coffee.
-You can follow the above tips to help you adjust the taste until it’s just right for you.
+The AeroPress is a great invention.
+It’s light and nearly unbreakable, which makes it ideal for camping, hiking and other outdoor activities.
+However, it also scores points at home because it is easy to use.
+The AeroPress is easy to clean and can also go in the dishwasher.
+Additionally, the filter will give you refined, debris-free coffee.
+You can follow the above tips to help you adjust the taste until it is just right for you.

-Another way to make coffee and which doesn’t require much equipment is the stove-top coffee pot.
-It looks cool and makes wonderful sounds.
-You’re basically guaranteed to get that coffee house vibe going when you use it.
+Another way to make coffee that doesn’t require much equipment is the stove-top espresso maker.
+It looks cool, smells amazing and makes wonderful sounds.
+You are basically guaranteed to get that coffee-house vibe going when you use it.

-Different versions of these coffeemakers use different materials like aluminum or stainless steel.
-Some are actual stove-top devices, and you put those ones right on the burner of your stove.
-Others are electric variants on the same idea, and work similarly to an electric kettle.
+Different versions of moka pots use different materials, like aluminum or stainless steel.
+Some are actual stove-top devices, which you put directly on your stove burner.
+Others are electric, which work similarly to an electric kettle.

 The Italian company Bialetti is the most well-known manufacturer of these coffee makers.
-Whatever brand you choose, you should wash it out thoroughly with hot water before the first use.
-You can also read my complete article about stove-top coffee makers, including reviews and a guide to using them (coming soon in English).
+However, whatever brand you choose, you should wash it out thoroughly with hot water before the first use.
+You can also read my complete article about moka pots, including reviews and a guide on how to use them.

-- Fill up the lower section of the coffee pot with warm water.
-Never use boiling water or else you’ll burn your hands when you attach the upper part.
+- Fill the lower section of the coffee pot with warm water.
+Never use boiling water or else you will burn your hands when you attach the upper part.

-- Your coffee beans should be freshly ground: grind them coarser than for espresso but finer than for a paper filter.
+- Your coffee beans should be freshly ground – coarser than espresso but finer than what you’d use for filtered coffee.

-- Now place the funnel attachment on the bottom part (which you should have already filled with water).
+- Place the funnel filter into the bottom part (which should be filled with water).
 Fill the funnel with ground coffee.
-You can fill it all the way up, but don’t tamp it down.
+You can fill it all the way up, but don’t tamp down the grounds.
 If the coffee is too dense, the pot may build up too much pressure and burn the coffee.

 - If the coffee is too strong for your liking, you can try adding less ground coffee next time.

-- Next, screw the upper part onto the lower part.
+- Screw the upper part onto the lower part.
 Be sure the rubber gasket seals well.
-It’s especially important to ensure that no coffee grounds make their way into the threads of the screw.
+It is especially important that no coffee grounds make their way into the screw threads.

-- Turn on the stove or heating plate.
-Only turn it to medium heat — that’ll be enough.
+- Turn on the stove or heating plate to medium heat and place the moka pot on the burner.

-- As soon as you hear the pot bubbling and gurgling, take a look inside.
-As soon as no more liquid is coming out through the opening, remove the pot from the stove and rinse the base of the pot with cold water.
-It’s better to do this a bit early than a bit late, so that nothing gets burnt.
+- As soon as you hear the pot bubbling and gurgling, lift the lid to look inside.
+As soon as no more liquid is coming out of the opening, remove the pot from the stove and rinse the base with cold water.
+It’s better to do this a bit early, so you don’t burn anything.

-- Can I get “crema” from a stove-top coffee maker?
+- Can I get “crema” from a moka pot?
 No, at least not true espresso crema.

 - Can I put it in the dishwasher?
 No.

-- How can I descale my stove-top pot?
+- How do I descale my moka pot?
 This page will give you instructions.

-You can find all Bialetti stove-top coffee pots in all kinds of sizes and colors on Amazon, starting at about $25.
+You can find all Bialetti stove-top moka pots in all sizes and colors on Amazon, starting at about $25.

 The only way to get a true espresso is by using an espresso machine.
-However, learning to use the machine properly takes some time.
-Espresso machines are also sometimes built differently from one another, which you’ll need to keep in mind when making an espresso.
+However, learning to properly use the machine takes some time.
+Espresso machines can also be designed differently from one another, which you will need to keep in mind when making an espresso.

 What factors make the difference?

-Espresso machines are a very complex topic in and of themselves — much too complex to cover in an article as generalized as this one.
-That’s why I recommend you check out my article about espresso machines.
-It’ll give you lots of information about different machine design styles, advantages and disadvantages, and tips for making the perfect espresso.
+Espresso machines are a very complex topic in and of themselves – much too complex to cover in an article as generalized as this one.
+That is why I recommend you check out my article about espresso machines (currently available in German.)
+It will give you lots of information about different machine designs, advantages and disadvantages, and tips for making the perfect espresso.

-Super automatic espresso machines promise you the perfect cup of coffee at the touch of a button.
-But, of course, it’s just not that simple.
+Super-automatic espresso machines promise you the perfect cup of coffee at the touch of a button.
+Of course, it’s just not that simple, though.
 It all depends on the espresso you use, the settings you choose and the way you take care of the machine.
-If all of those factors align correctly, though, then yes, you can get good results from a simple touch of a button.
+If all of those factors align correctly, though, then – yes – you can get good results from a simple touch of a button.

 What Should I Know About the Water I Use to Make Coffee?

-Coffee is almost 100% water.
-That’s why it only makes sense that the water you use will influence the taste of your coffee.
+Coffee is almost 100 percent water.
+It only makes sense that your water will influence the taste of your coffee.
 You may have even noticed that when you travel, the coffee seems to taste different.
-Of course, that may just be because everything feels special while you’re on vacation, or it may be due to different altitudes or relative humidity.
+Of course, maybe it’s because everything feels special while you are on vacation, or maybe it’s due to different altitudes or relative humidity.

-But it also can taste different because of the water.
+However, your coffee can also taste different because of the water.
 Maybe there really is “something in the water,” as they say.
 Tap water can be very hard or very soft, depending on where you live.
-If your water is “hard,” it just means that it has more calcium in it.
+If your water is “hard,” it just means that it contains more calcium.
 That calcium can affect the taste of your water, which affects the taste of your coffee and tea.

-Many people who enjoy caffeinated drinks even buy jugs of water at the supermarket.
+If you don’t like that flavor, you have options.
+Many people who enjoy caffeinated drinks buy jugs of water at the supermarket.
 Others prefer to use Brita water filters because they reduce water hardness.
-Some super automatic espresso machines include a built-in water filter.
+Additionally, some super-automatic espresso machines even include a built-in water filter.

-If you have an espresso machine or a super automatic espresso machine, it’s important to bear in mind that the harder the water you use, the more quickly the machines will need to be descaled.
+If you have an espresso machine or a super-automatic espresso machine, keep in mind that the harder your water, the sooner you will need to descale your machines.

 My Water Tips for Making Coffee

 - Make two batches of coffee, one with tap water and one with Evian bottled water.
-Compare the taste of both.
+Compare the tastes.

 - Try using a Brita filter for your water.